Get the worry-free services and expert support you need to form an S corp in Kentucky today.

 The first step to forming your business is choosing a name.
 We can conduct an available name and domain search to help you narrow your choices.
 When forming an LLC, the name must contain “limited liability company” or “limited company” or one of its abbreviations (LLC or LC).
 You can also use the abbreviations Ltd. and Co.

-Next, you will need to locate a registered agent that will receive official documents for the company.
+Next, you will need to locate a registered agent who will receive official documents for the company in person.
 This is required by state law.

 If you form a corporation, you’ll appoint directors.
 LLCs, on the other hand, have managers.
 An LLC can be managed either by its members (owner-managed) or a hired manager (manager-managed).